-- As clearly articulated in the March 2018 EU action plan financing sustainable growth, robust, reliable, and relevant sustainability information is a key element of success for a number of leading initiatives embedded in the action plan.
-Some of which create sustainability reporting obligations, sometimes with specific disclosures being defined, while others influence or frame the definition of relevant sustainability information. - SFDR Principal Adverse Impact metrics (PAI KPIs) are indicators required to be reported by Financial Market Participants subject to the SFDR2.
-In order for Financial Market Participants to be able to collect such indicators from their clients, these SFDR PAI KPIs as defined by the RTS adopted by the European Commission on 6 April 2022, are included in the Exposure Drafts and specifically flagged as being SFDR PAI KPIs3. - 19 The Taxonomy "Article 8" delegated act4 defines disclosure requirements for undertakings subject to the Taxonomy regulation.
-Environmental EDs (ESRS E1 to E5) make explicit reference to these disclosure requirements which are hosted in a dedicated placeholder of the sustainability report. - 20 Included in the list of European texts to be considered are the Benchmark Regulation, the GHG allowance Directive, the EMAS regulation or European Commission recommendation on the life cycle environmental performance of products and services.
+- 17 As clearly articulated in the March 2018 EU action plan financing sustainable growth, robust, reliable, and relevant sustainability information is a key element of success for a number of leading initiatives embedded in the action plan.
+Some of which create sustainability reporting obligations, sometimes with specific disclosures being defined, while others influence or frame the definition of relevant sustainability information. - 18 Sustainable Finance Disclosure Regulation (SFDR) Principal Adverse Impact metrics (PAI KPIs) are indicators required to be reported by Financial Market Participants subject to the SFDR2.
+In order for Financial Market Participants to be able to collect such indicators from their clients, these SFDR PAI KPIs as defined by the Regulatory Technical Standards (RTS) adopted by the European Commission on 6 April 2022, are included in the Exposure Drafts and specifically flagged as being SFDR PAI KPIs3. - 19 The Taxonomy "Article 8" delegated act4 defines disclosure requirements for undertakings subject to the Taxonomy regulation.
+Environmental EDs (ESRS E1 to E5) make explicit reference to these disclosure requirements which are hosted in a dedicated placeholder of the management report and the social EDs (ESRS S1 to S4) address the reporting needs set out by the "minimum safeguards". - 20 Included in the list of European texts to be considered are the Benchmark Regulation, the GHG allowance Directive, the EMAS regulation and European Commission recommendation on the life cycle environmental performance of products and services.
 All have direct or indirect implications for the climate and other environmental standards.
-The way and extent to which they are taken into
+The way and extent to which they are taken into account in the definition of the disclosure requirements and application guidance of the environmental standards will be found in their respective basis for conclusions.